You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 Many adults around the world find protein shakes incredibly beneficial, because they provide a fast, easy and convenient way to get 20+ grams of protein in one quick sitting.

-This compares favourably to eating a nice, well-cooked steak which typically has around 45 grams of protein per serving.
+This compares favourably to eating a nice, well-cooked steak which typically has around 45 grams per serving.

-But does this convenience come at a cost, especially when compared to other healthier and more nutritious sources of protein?
+But does this convenience come at a cost, especially when compared to other healthier and more nutritious sources?

-If you are a fan of protein shakes then the good news is that just like protein bars, there is no reason that protein shakes and protein drinks can’t play their part in a healthy, balanced diet for most pregnant women.
+If you are a fan of shakes then the good news is that just like protein bars, there is no reason that shakes and drinks can’t play their part in a healthy, balanced diet for most pregnant women.

 You should however be aware that some protein drinks can be high in sugar and caffeine, which are two ingredients that pregnant women should consume in moderation.

-In addition, many protein powders are made from whey protein, which is not suitable for anyone with a sensitivity or intolerance to dairy.
+In addition, many powders are made from whey, which is not suitable for anyone with a sensitivity or intolerance to dairy.

 Is Protein Powder Safe For Pregnancy?